adamtow/limitkit/docs/index.md

 ### String

-Sending a string to LimitKit will perform a `track` command request for the given key.
+Sending a string to LimitKit will perform a `track` command request for the given event name.
 LimitKit will return a dictionary containing:

 - event: the name of the event to be tracked.
 - date: the last time the track request was made.
-- count: the number of times LimitKit has been called for the given key.
+- count: the number of times LimitKit has been called for the given event name.

 ### Dictionary

-- `**event**`: the name of the event to be tracked.
+- `event`: the name of the event to be tracked.
 - command: what type of request to make to LimitKit.
 Possible values include:
 	- `value`: return the entry object but perform no track or verify request.
 	- `track`: update the entry and return an object containing the last run date and the number of times the entry has been tracked.